patrykjakimczyk/employees_administration/README.md

 # About Employees management

-It's CRUD application with graphical user interface, which helps user to manage their employees.
-It connects with PostgreSQL database where data collection of employees are stored.
+It's a CRUD application with a graphical user interface, which helps to manage your employees.
+It connects with PostgreSQL database where data collection of employees is stored.

 ## User guide

-Main window of a application has 4 options to choose:
+Main window of the application has 4 options to choose:

 1. List of Employees
-2. Add a employee
+2. Add an employee
-3. Search and manage employee
+3. Search and edit/delete an employee
 4. Exit

 ### 1. List of employees